joetifa2003/weaver/paper/main.typ

   caption: [Weaver expressions.],
 ) <fig:expressions>

-There is only one type in Weaver that indicates the absence of a value, it is `nil`, unlike languages like JavaScript, which has `null` and `undefined`, which are both similar but also quite different.
+There is only one type in Weaver that indicates the absence of a value, it is `nil`, unlike JavaScript, which has both `null` and `undefined`—similar but distinct concepts.

 == Binary Operations